civisanalytics/GephiForceDiagramTool/README.md

 # Maintenance

-:heavy_exclamation_mark:  This repository is released as is and is not actively maintained by Civis.
+:heavy_exclamation_mark:  This project is released as-is, and is not actively maintained by Civis Analytics.

 # GephiForceDiagramTool